graveja0/health-care-markets/README.md

 This translates into an HHI measure of 3,600, which is considerably lower than the HHI of 4,167 under the KM approach.

-The major difference stems from the treatment of the fact that Hopsital C does not draw in patients from ZIP 2, and thus ZIP 2 is more concentrated. **The KM method essentially assumes that hospitals differentiate among patients based on the competitiveness of their residential geography.
-That is, ZIP 2 is more concentrated, so Hospital A receives a higher HHI value under the KM method owing to this fact.
+A key difference stems from the treatment of the fact that Hopsital C does not draw in patients from ZIP 2, and thus ZIP 2 is more concentrated. **The KM method essentially assumes that hospitals differentiate among patients based on the competitiveness of their residential geography.
+That is, ZIP 2 is more concentrated, so hospital A receives a higher HHI value under the KM method owing to this fact.
 By comparison, the JC method does not reflect this assumption; it is agnostic as to a specific geographic area’s concentration level.** I do